-- Based on an evaluation of the cases, the classroom may be closed for 24-72 hours for high level disinfection.
+- Based on an evaluation of the cases, the classroom may be briefly closed for disinfection.

 - Public Health will notify faculty of classroom closures.

-- Public Health will coordinate with Facilities Management, which will conduct high level disinfection.
+- Public Health will coordinate with Facilities Management to conduct high level disinfection.

 Public Health classroom procedure for a cluster of five or more COVID cases:

 - CSU Public Health will coordinate with Larimer County Public Health for case management and response.